Do you consider yourself a voice actor?

 Of course, maintaining your promotional materials (such as demos and headshots) are necessary as you’re expected to promote yourself while making yourself accessible to the work, otherwise hiring you will be far too much of a challenge to bother with.
 Your goal is to make hiring you a simple task.

 Such is the life of a professional voice actor.

-Every skill level of talent requires coaching and must devote a minimum of 5 hours a week toward developing or maintaining their performance muscle.
+Every skill level of talent requires coaching and must devote a minimum of 5 hours a week toward developing and maintaining their performance muscle.
 Otherwise your skills will atrophy, and so will your career.

 It’s up to you to dedicate yourself to approach the work as a professional regardless of your experience level.

 Copyright © 2023 by Kate McClanaghan All Rights Reserved.